20 CSAs Where You Can Still Get Farm-Fresh Produce in the Philly Area

-Including where to pick up, how much they cost, and what you'll get in your Philadelphia-area CSA shares.
+Including where to pick up, how much it costs, and what you'll get.

 Get wellness tips, workout trends, healthy eating, and more delivered right to your inbox with our Be Well newsletter.

 Right now, farmers are working to plant, harvest, and sustain our nation’s food supply.
 Amid the COVID-19 outbreak, it’s essential to support our local farmers — they’ve been the most significant asset in supplying food for grocery stores and our favorite restaurants.

 If you can afford it and can safely get to a pick-up location, signing up for a CSA is an effective way to show your support.
 CSA’s are short for community-supported agriculture: a farmer offers consumers bundles of fruits and vegetables, called shares.
 Interested customers purchase a share, and in return, they’ll receive assorted and seasonal produce each week throughout the farming season.
 CSAs aren’t limited to fruits and vegetables; some farmers provide add-on packages which can consist of meat and dairy products.

 Listed below are local farms and farmers who still have CSA share programs for the spring and summer season.
 Check their websites or call for the most up-to-date information as the coronavirus situation continues to evolve.

 What to Expect: Anchor Run Farm is completely devoted to their members and provides freshly harvested produce.
 Here, the shares come in three sizes: the full share averages 8 to 12 pounds worth of produce, medium averages 6 to 9 pounds, the half share is 8 to 12 pounds and operates on a bi-weekly basis.
 Interested customers can also opt for a work discount, where members can work the farm for a certain amount of hours in exchange for a discount.

 Length of Time: 26 weeks from mid-May to mid-November.
 There’s also a bi-weekly option that runs for 13 weeks.